blade32232/blade32232web/docs/md/docs/usermanual/scriptableobjects.md

 ![ScriptableObjects](/images/image8.png#centered)

-Right click in the folder (shown by red dot) where you wish to create your new scriptable object.
+Right click in the folder (shown by red dot) where you wish to create your new <abbr title="A specific type of script (code) that is used to configure settings and store data in the Unity Editor, These scripts can then be accessed at runtime if required when the Tethered Flight Arena is active.">scriptable object</abbr>.
 Then follow the path Create > ScriptableObjects > “Scriptable object”.

 ## Object of Interest (OOI)
-The Object of Interest script stores only one value, the OOI_ID, this allows for the appropriate manager scripts to find and interact with the Object of Interest within the scene that is represented by this unique ID, if it exists.
+The <abbr title="An object which acts as an independent variable due to the experimenter’s ability to alter various settings such as its position and behaviour.
+There can be none or many Objects of Interest within one trial and these objects will usually take the form of a plant, tree, prey, or predator familiar to the tethered animal.">Object of Interest</abbr> script stores only one value, the OOI_ID, this allows for the appropriate manager scripts to find and interact with the <abbr title="An object which acts as an independent variable due to the experimenter’s ability to alter various settings such as its position and behaviour.
+There can be none or many Objects of Interest within one trial and these objects will usually take the form of a plant, tree, prey, or predator familiar to the tethered animal.">Object of Interest</abbr> within the scene that is represented by this unique ID, if it exists.

 ![ScriptableObjects](/images/image1.png#centered)